9dots/pixelbots-schools/src/modals/AddStudentModal/Readme.md

-# <AddStudentModal/>
+# <Add Student Modal/>

-Manually add students to a class
+Modal for adding students to your class from the school

 ## Usage